adrybakov/magnopy/docs/source/user-guide/usage/convention.rst

 :py:attr:`.Convention.spin_normalized`) and eleven constants that fully define the convention of the spin Hamiltonian.

-Convention is one of three objects that are required for the creation of the :py:class:`.SpinHamiltonian` class.
-It is stored as an its attribute :py:attr:`.SpinHamiltonian.convention`.
+:py:class:`.Convention` is one of the three objects that are required for creation of the :py:class:`.SpinHamiltonian` class.
+It is stored as an immutable attribute :py:attr:`.SpinHamiltonian.cell`.

 Modified convention
 ===================

-Every instance of the convention class is meant to be static, therefore the properties of the convention can not be changed
+Every instance of the convention class is meant to be static, therefore, the properties of the convention can not be changed

 .. doctest::